zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 > You should get balance as `0` if the account is newly created and you have not used the faucet.
 > You should also see the confirmation of the transaction.

-:::tip Using Avail Apps
+:::tip Using The Avail Explorer

-For convenience, you can add the account you generated with `@polkadot/api` on the Apps UI to perform account actions.
+For convenience, you can add the account you generated with `@polkadot/api` on the Avail Explorer UI to perform account actions.

 :::